 The President is a baller and this book is for basketball aficionados the world over.

 Why we love Barack Obama's birthday

 His election was historic

 President Obama made history when he became the first African-American President of the United States.
 Each of his 43 predecessors was a white male.
-His election was a signal to a generation of African-American kids that they could one day themselves be President.
+His election was a signal to a generation of African-American kids that they, too, could one day be President.

 He turned the economy around

-President Obama was elected at the tail end of a recession, and he supported policies that helped turn the economy around.
-Unemployment rates were reduced during his Presidency, and working with leadership in both parties, the country returned to economic stability.
+President Obama was elected at the tail end of a recession.
+Taking a firm hand, he supported policies that helped turn the economy around.
+Unemployment rates were reduced during his Presidency.
+Working with leadership in both parties, the country returned to economic stability.

 Although controversial, the President's Affordable Care Act helped provide health insurance to millions of formerly uninsured Americans.
 It also protected people suffering from pre-existing conditions.